sitkatech/nebula/README.md

 2. Create an empty database called NebulaDB and create a user for it.
 Give the user the owner role.
 3. Copy [repo root dir]\Source\docker-compose\.env.template to [repo root dir]\Source\docker-compose\.env
 4. Update the values in the new .env file
-5. Add an entry to your hosts file pointing RIO_WEB_URL from the .env file to 127.0.0.1
+5. Add an entry to your hosts file pointing WEB_URL from the .env file to 127.0.0.1
 6. Open the solution in VS19 and set docker-compose as the startup project
 7. Press the green "play" triangle to start the API server